tmb5cg/Fifa-Autobidder/README.md

 ### Python

-Python3 or greater is required to run the program.
+Python 3.7 or greater is required to run the program.
 The most likely cause for errors is having an outdated Python version installed.
 To see your version of Python:

 ##### Mac